esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 #### 🛠️ Challenge: Add Prefers Reduced Motion to a Video
 > Your challenge is to write a JavaScript function that will conditionally apply the `autoplay` attribute to the video player based on whether or not the user has indicated they want to reduce motion.

-I created the following and I've tested by emulating `prefers-reduced-motion` in Chrome.
+I created the following (quickly) and I've tested by emulating `prefers-reduced-motion` in Chrome.
 (I could possibly have done it the other way around set `prefers-reduced-motion: no-preference)` and instead `if(media.matches)`)
 ```js
 function setAutoplayBasedOnPreference (videoElement) {
   const media = window.matchMedia("(prefers-reduced-motion: reduce)");